M8N-MatanDessaur/builderio-textcontent-utils/README.md

   });

-  // Content is now an array of pages, each with title, url, and content return Response.json({ content });
+  // Content is now an array of pages, each with title, url, and content
+  // All text is properly cleaned from HTML and rich text formatting return Response.json({ content });
 }
 ```